 - Establish and maintain liaison with legislative and other governmental bodies.

 - Interpret and apply Federal, State, and local laws to the administration of District policies, programs, contracts, and services.

 - Possess physical characteristics to perform the critical and important duties of the job.

 - Work hours other than normal work schedule.

 - Travel frequently at times by airplane and automobile.

-- Possession of a valid Class C Driver’s License with a driving record acceptable to the District’s automobile insurance provider is required.
+- Possess a valid Class C Driver’s License with a driving record acceptable to the District’s automobile insurance provider.